Create custom params file in yii framework

 15. Friendly with third-party code

-Most of the Yii beginner write parameter in main.php because that’s pattern comes in installed Yii framework.
+Most of the Yii beginner use main.php file to create custom params in yii framework because that’s pattern comes in installed Yii framework.
 This is fine if you have less parameter but if you are building large web portal or application then it’s very hard to manage everything in mail.php because of its main config file.
 So the best way is creating separate params.php in the same directory and includes it in your main.php file.
 The check is the example of params.php and main.php files for create custom params in yii framework.

 config/main.php :